conduktor/conduktor-docs/docs/guides/use-cases/third-party-data/index.md

 ---
 sidebar_position: 340
-title: Third party data sharing
+title: Share data
 description: Share data securely with external partners using Conduktor
 ---

+Third-party data sharing can be done securely and selectively using Conduktor.

 import ProductExchange from '@site/src/components/shared/product-exchange.md';